The Social Dimension of Work

 We take the time to define “work” when we are engaged with our clients and to differentiate between these two different usages.

 In the first instance, “work” is a thinking process that uses resources and methods over time to produce outputs.
 In the second instance, it’s the place where these activities most often happen.
-From this point forward I’ll use the “work is a thinking process” definition.
+From this point forward we’ll use the “work is a thinking process” definition.

 There are two ways to distribute work in any organization: structure (which governs the “top down” distribution of work), and process (which governs the lateral movement of work, through business processes).